fastio/1store/docs/redis.md

 ### 5.5 Consistency

-edis Cluster is not able to [guarantee strong onsistency](https://redis.io/topics/cluster-tutorial).
+Redis Cluster is not able to [guarantee strong onsistency](https://redis.io/topics/cluster-tutorial).

 In Scylla, data is always replicated automatically.
 Read  or  write